inviqa/harness-go/docs/harness-attributes.md

 # Using harness attributes

 The Go harness has several attributes that you can use in your own project to control how it behaves.
-This document outlines some of the most common attributes that you will need to use when developing an application using this harness.
+This document outlines some of the most common attributes that you will need to use when developing an application with it.

+> _NOTE: This document is a work-in-progress, and only a subset of all attributes have been documented.
+Please consider contributing._

 ## Required attributes

-Some attributes are required in order to create a project from this harness (`ws create-project ...`).
-You will be asked to provide the following attributes during this process:
+Some attribute values are required in order to create a working application.
+You will be asked to provide these whenever you create a project (`ws create-project ...`):

 * `module_name` - this will be the name of the Go module for your created application, e.g. `github.com/inviqa/repo-name`, it is stored in the generated `go.mod` file.

 ## Overriding attributes

-The harness has sensible defaults for all attributes, but you will often need to override attributes in order to get the Go harness to work for your particular application.
+The harness has sensible defaults for all other attributes, but you will often need to override some of these in order to get the
+Go harness to work for your particular application.
 To override an attribute, define an `attributes` property in your `workspace.yml` after your project has been created.
 It may look something like this:

     workspace('my-go-app'):